daliasgit/NeighborhoodMap/README.md

 ==================
 -  1. Fork the github repository.
 The original repository can be found [here](https://github.com/daliasgit/NeighborhoodMap)
 -  2. Open Terminal
--  3. Clone it to local repository using '''git clone <fork repository url>'''
+-  3. Clone it to local repository using '''-git clone <fork repository url>'''
--  4. Run the command '''cd/NeighborhoodMap'''
+-  4. Run the command '''-cd/NeighborhoodMap'''

 FAQ
 ====